Hey, Snickerdoodle!

 ¼ cup toasted slivered almonds, Salt and black pepper to taste

-• Preheat the broiler to high and line a baking sheet wtih parchment paper.
+• Preheat the broiler to high.

 4 slices multigrain bread, 4 slices moderately sliced gruyère cheese